Skip to main content

 📦 Step 4: Create a Fulfillment Channel

-Set up a private Slack channel where Donut will post when someone redeems a reward.
+If you're using the rewards store, the next step is to set up a private Slack channel where Donut will post when someone redeems a reward.

 Messages will include: